PM Modi chairs meet to review preparedness for heatwave conditions - ExBulletin

 PM Modi chairs meet to review preparedness for heatwave conditions

-Prime Minister Narendra Modi on Thursday reviewed India's heat preparedness plans with top officials.
-The Indian Meteorological Department had earlier this month predicted that summer temperatures would be above normal in most parts of the country, particularly in central India and the western peninsula of India.
+New Delhi: Amid forecasts of extreme weather conditions over the summer months, Prime Minister Narendra Modi on Thursday reviewed preparedness for heatwave conditions and called on all branches of governments at the central, state and districts to work in synergy.

-An official statement said Mr. Modi chaired a meeting during which he was briefed on the likelihood of above-normal maximum temperatures in most parts of the country between April and June, with a high probability of such conditions in the central-west of the Indian peninsula.
+An official statement said Modi chaired a meeting during which he was briefed on the likelihood of above-normal maximum temperatures in most parts of the country between April and June, with a high probability of such conditions in the center and the west of the Indian peninsula.

 Readiness in the health sector was reviewed in terms of availability of essential medicines, intravenous fluids, ice packs, ORS and drinking water, the statement said.